kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - Kiph: 1,1,1 (pause)  `\ \`
 - Click on the console as MC.
 - Console: 2,4  `\ \`
-- Run Atton towards Tobin to trigger dialog, spam through it.
+- Run T3-M4 towards Tobin to trigger dialog, spam through it.
-- When back in control of Atton run him backwards to bring MC and Kreia in.  `\`
+- When back in control of T3, run him backwards to bring MC and Kreia in.  `\`
 - Cast Knight Speed, activate 1x Strength Stim.
-- Defeat the Drexl Larva.
+- Defeat the Drexyl Larva.
 - Mouse spam fight cutscene: 2
+- Cast Knight Speed
+- Talk to T3-M4 and Upgrade Lightsaber (Replace Crystal, Nextor with Crystal, Pontite)
-- Cast Knight Speed, run forward, mouse spam through Kavar killing Vaklu Soldiers.
+- Run forward into the throme room, mouse spam through Kavar killing Vaklu Soldiers.
 - Run forward to Talia and Valku: 1x-
 - Cast Knight Speed and kill Vaklu.
 - Vaklu / Talia: 2,1 -> 1
 - Speak to Kavar: 1x4, 3
-- Mouse spam until in control of MC, then switch to Shien Form (1 up) for rest of the run.
+- Mouse spam until in control of MC, then switch force form to Shien (1 up).
 - Wait for load screen back to Jungle Landing on Dxun, cast Knight Speed as soon as you see MC.
 - Visas speaks to you: 1x-
 - Enter the Ebon Hawk.